December 13, 2018

 “I’ve realized that pharmacists are dispensing pills to people that really don’t want to take any of them,” Mills said.
 “Every single person that I’ve talked to doesn’t want to take any pills.
 Patients are wanting to stop taking their narcotic medicines like Xanax and Percocet, actively looking for something healthier for them.”

-If the Hemp Farming Act of 2018 becomes law, hemp-derived CBD will effectively be legal federally.
-The bill removes hemp from the controlled substances list and legalizes cultivation of the crop nationally.
-Hemp products would be considered agricultural commodities, and regulatory authority would fall to the USDA and state departments of agriculture.
+With the passing of the Hemp Farming Act of 2018, hemp-derived CBD is effectively legal federally.
+The bill removed hemp from the controlled substances list and legalized cultivation of the crop nationally.
+Hemp products are now considered agricultural commodities, and regulatory authority falls to the USDA and state departments of agriculture.

-Even if CBD can legally be sold in your state, it can’t come with any health claims, no matter how minor.
+Although hemp-derived CBD can legally be sold, it can’t come with any health claims, no matter how minor.

 At TrueCare Pharmacy, Bellesine said he’s very careful not to promise patients anything.
 Instead, he simply offers testimony from his patients who’ve experienced benefits.
 “When I talk to people, I say, ‘This is just what other people are telling us.
 They are coming back and telling us the same things.’”

 The bottom line for your pharmacy: Purchase only from suppliers who’ve obtained CBD from hemp cultivated in accordance to the 2014 Farm Bill; make sure your state allows it; and don’t make any health claims.